- Parent Category: About

 - Know the basic concepts and principles of science and mathematics

 - Are experienced in working collectively and collaboratively to solve problems

 - Communicate both orally and in writing with clarity, precision, and confidence

-- Are adept at using computers to do word processing, prepare spreadsheets and graphs, and use presentation software
+- Are adept at using computers to do word processing, prepare spreadsheets and graphs, and create electronic presentations

 - Possess skills in information retrieval using library resources and the Internet

-- Have extensive laboratory/workshop/field experience where they employ the scientific method to ask questions, formulate hypotheses, design experiments, conduct experiments, and analyze data
+- Have extensive laboratory/workshop/field experience where they employ the scientific method to ask questions, formulate hypotheses, design & conduct experiments, and analyze data

 - Appreciate diverse cultures by working side by side with many people in collaborative efforts in the classroom and laboratory and on research projects